 Before you actually send your outreach email to reporters and influencers in your industry, it can help to engage with them ahead of time.
-What this does is turn what would have been a completely cold email into a warmer follow-up.
+What this does is turn what would have been a completely cold email into a warmer follow-up or even re-engagement.
 Here’s how to approach this tactic:

 - Step 1: Research your contact ahead of time.
 Find out who they are, what they care about, what they tweet about, when they publish new blog posts, etc.

 - Step 2: Find an opportunity to engage with them.
 You could comment on a blog post, reply to one of their tweets, share one of their articles, or engage with them on Facebook.
 A word of caution: do not overdo this.
 In other words, don’t do all of these ideas at once.
 Pick one or two ideas from the list before sending your outreach email.